SWI-Prolog/plweb-www/howto/http/HTMLParams.md

 ---+++ Creating links to another handler with parameters

 First, the overall skeleton.
-This is very much like the HTMLRules.txt example, but we introduce new rules for making a link to a module and including the file-name of a module.
+This is very much like the HTMLRules.md example, but we introduce new rules for making a link to a module and including the file-name of a module.
 Introducing such tiny rules and managing a pool greatly boosts reusability in and maintainability of